Nexmo/station/_documentation/en/voice/voice-api/ncco-reference.md

 `timeOut` | The result of the callee's activity is sent to the `eventUrl` webhook endpoint `timeOut` seconds after the last action.
 The default value is *3*.
 Max is 10.| No
 `maxDigits` | The number of digits the user can press.
 The maximum value is `20`, the default is `4` digits. | No `submitOnHash` | Set to `true` so the callee's activity is sent to your webhook endpoint at `eventUrl` after they press *#*.
 If *#* is not pressed the result is submitted after `timeOut` seconds.
 The default value is `false`.
 That is, the result is sent to your webhook endpoint after `timeOut` seconds. | No
+`startTimeout` | Controls how long the system will wait for the user to start speaking.
+The default value is 5 (seconds).
+The range of possible values is between 1 second and 10 seconds. | No

 #### Speech Recognition Settings